 structural suggestions, and feedback, but ensure the core ideas and content are

-• Avoiding Plagiarism: Always start with your own ideas and experiences.
+your own. - Avoiding Plagiarism: Always start with your own ideas and experiences.
 Use AI to

-• Share Your Story: AI can tell general or generic stories, but it cannot tell your story.
+refine and polish your writing, but avoid copying text generated by AI word for word. - Share Your Story: AI can tell general or generic stories, but it cannot tell your story.

 Scholarship committees are human and want to hear about your unique